 When you're protesting in front of city hall, police stations, or other government buildings, you could face arrest if you're blocking access to those buildings.

 You might also be arrested for protesting within a “buffer zone” meant to keep protesters a certain distance away from sensitive locations like healthcare facilities that provide abortions.
 The U.S. Supreme Court has allowed some buffer zone restrictions and struck others down (for example, see Hill v.
 Colorado, 530 U.S. 703 (2000) and McCullen v.
 Coakley, 573 U.S. 464 (2014)).

 Activists have long called for the removal of Confederate statues, flags, and other monuments honoring America's racist past (and present).
-But if, like many protesters around the world in 2020, you decide to take matters into your own hands—by toppling or spray painting monuments—you risk criminal charges for vandalism.
+But if, like many protesters around the world in 2020, you decide to take matters into your own hands—by toppling or spray painting monuments—you risk criminal charges for vandalism or worse.
 Penalties depend on the law in your state and the extent of the damage.

 Staying on the right side of the law at a protest doesn't guarantee that you won't get arrested.
 In fact, it's not uncommon for law enforcement to make mass arrests at large protests, even when they know criminal charges won't hold up.
 But whether you've actually committed a crime or not, you continue to have important constitutional rights, including the right to have a lawyer present when you're being questioned.
 Many civil rights advocates suggest that you have a lawyer's phone number with you when you go to a protest (maybe even written on your arm), so you have someone to call when you're allowed a phone call after an arrest.
 Learn more about your rights when detained or arrested at a protest.